 Oaky, smoky and sweet.
 A finish that goes on forever.
 “Hey honey, come smell my bourbon breath!”

 Perfect.
 A few drops dials the saltiness down just enough to let you appreciate all those flavours.
 And as you’d expect… Bulleit is the perfect companion to make the MOTHER OF ALL OLD FASHIONEDS, of which I have forged and devoured many.
 YES.
 CHURN in the depths of my belly, Bulleit Old Fashioneds!

 Bulleit is one of my favourite “baseline” bourbons.
-It’s shamefully good value, disgustingly enjoyable, and obscenely versatile.
-In South Africa its pretty much the best option on the shelf (given that we don’t have the face-meltingly good Wild Turkey 101) and well worth owning a bottle at all times, if anything just in case you need an emergency Don Draper style Old Fashioned.
+It’s shamefully good value, enjoyable, and obscenely versatile.
+In South Africa its one of the best options on the shelf (given that we don’t have the face-meltingly good Wild Turkey 101) and well worth owning a bottle at all times, if anything just in case you need an emergency Don Draper style Old Fashioned.
 Get one!